jeremygholland/newMarvelWork/README.md

 Just:
 1) clone this repo
-2) run 'npm install'
+2) run 'npm install' in your terminal
-3) run 'gulp'
+3) run 'gulp' in your terminal

 Enjoy!
 Thanks for taking a look.